MicrosoftDocs/win32/desktop-src/ICS/adding-a-rule-with-edge-traversal.md

 ---
 title: Adding a Rule with Edge Traversal
-description: This example adds an application rule with Edge Traversal using the Windows Firewall with Advanced Security APIs.VB' This VBScript file includes sample code that adds an application ' rule with Edge Traversal using the Microsoft Windows Firewall APIs. ms.assetid: '60f27c2e-0117-496e-b3e3-d0adee194a4c'
+description: This example adds an application rule with Edge Traversal using the Windows Firewall with Advanced Security APIs.VB This VBScript file includes sample code that adds an application  rule with Edge Traversal using the Microsoft Windows Firewall APIs. ms.assetid: 60f27c2e-0117-496e-b3e3-d0adee194a4c ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Adding a Rule with Edge Traversal